 - Immediately after being injured in an 18-wheeler accident, set your profile to private and make sure all of your privacy settings are as strict as possible.

 - Block any friends that you do not know very well.
-Defense lawyers will try to sneak onto your page as a friend to gather evidence against you.
+Defense lawyers may try to sneak onto your page as a friend to gather evidence against you.

 - Be highly suspicious of any of your friends who seek to discuss details of your case with you via one of these social networking sites.
-If you want to talk about the issue with a friend, tell them to call you on the phone, where the record of the conversation isn’t recorded to later be taken out of context.
-Also, you can recognize your friend’s voice to confirm it’s him or her; whereas, the message from your friend could have actually been sent by anyone clever enough to hack his or her account.
+If you want to talk about the issue with a friend, tell them to call you on the phone, where the record of the conversation isn't recorded to later be taken out of context.
+This also allows you to recognize your friend's voice and confirm it's actually him or her, whereas, a message from your friend over text or instant messenger could have actually been sent by anyone clever enough to hack their phone or account.

-- Do not post any videos or pictures of yourself on any social networking site after the accident.
-You don’t want any physical activity you do to negatively color perceptions of the severity of your injuries.
+- Do not post any videos or pictures of yourself on any social networking site after the accident until your civil case is resolved.
+You don't want any physical activity you do to negatively color a jury's perceptions regarding the severity of your injuries.

 - While it's too late to undo the past, we can't stress enough the importance of concentrating on driving when you're driving.
 Even when you're at a stoplight, a quick tweet could have far-reaching effects.
 You never know when fate is waiting to deal you a bad hand with a massive 18-wheeler accident around the next bend of the road.
 You won't be able to prove you were safely stopped at the light when the tweet was sent, but the defense attorney will be able to prove the tweet was sent only moments before the wreck.

-If you’ve been injured in an 18-wheeler accident, and you’re fearful of how your social media presence may affect your ability to pursue compensation, then call us today at Grossman Law Offices.
-We offer free consultations to all of our potential clients, so you will have the chance to discuss your case with a legal and social media professional, we’re here to help.
+If you've been injured in an 18-wheeler accident, and you're fearful of how your social media presence may affect your ability to pursue compensation, then call us today at Grossman Law Offices.
+We offer free consultations to all of our potential clients, so you will have the chance to discuss your case with experts familiar with how social media intersects with the law.
+We're here to help.
 (855) 326-0000 .